FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

     SHEX and SHAC(URL_TO_INSERT_RECORD https://ac.tdwg.org/introduction/)L(URL_TO_INSERT_RECORD https://www.w3.org/TR/shacl/)(URL_TO_INSERT_RECORD https://github.com/obophenotype/cell-ontology).
     Using these languages, the "shape" of the RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graph can be controlled.
     >- With property graphs, until the introduction of an adapter in the Neo4j library, this task proved hard to achieve.
     This becomes a drawback as it means a property graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  may become `contaminated` with incorrect data.

 Besides this point, two additional features can give RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graphs the edge (no pun intended!) over labeled property graphs
 (even if it also depends on the use cases and ultimate goal):

 3. IRI support and Linked data
-    >- the RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) specification by construction allows the use of IRI to uniquely identify nodes and have globally unique resolvable identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s for resources.
+    >- the RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) specification by construction allows the use of IRI to uniquely identify nodes and have globally unique resolvable identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s for resources.

 4. Native semantics and the possibility of inference
     >- Backed by RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)S(URL_TO_INSERT_RECORD https://www.w3.org/TR/rdf-schema/) and OWL(URL_TO_INSERT_RECORD http://www.w3.org/TR/owl-overview/) semantics, RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graphs are built on a technology stack developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) to deliver the
     `the semantic web` as envisioned by Sir Tim Berners-Lee.
 Tools known as *reasoners* , use first order logic to perform type and instance classification but also generate `entailments`, which correspond to new statements resulting from inference made from the explicit assertions in the underlying ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  or graph.

 Worth of notice, comparisons between the two approaches do exist.
 For instance, Alocci and colleagues ran a comparison of between RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) triple stores and Property graph in the context of Glycan substructure and their assessment can serve as